reclusivebox/reclusivecli/README.md

 with open("my_program_description.json", "r") as json_file:
     specification = json.loads(jsonfile.read())

-useful_information = rcli.parse_command(specification, args)
+useful_information = reclusivecli.parse_command(specification, args)
 ```

 - I don't know how you want to receive your command's arguments, in this example I used  the `sys` module.
 - The specification is a python `dict` describing the behavior of the program.
 Here I used json to write my specification, but you can use any language you want like YAML or XML as long as it can be loaded as a python `dict`.
 - The `parse_command` function returns a python dict with the useful and formatted information for your program.
 To know more about the structure of this dict take a look at [here](#return-dict).

-# RCLI Rules <a name="rcli-rules"></a>
+# ReclusiveCLI Rules <a name="reclusivecli-rules"></a>

 ## Definitions <a name="definitions"></a>

-There are some rules to define a valid RCLI specification.
+There are some rules to define a valid ReclusiveCLI specification.
 First of all let's establish some definitions:

 ### Command <a name="command-definition"></a>